pitter-patter of the rain poem

 So pure like an angel in disguise,

-Your smile could lit up a room,
+Your smile could light up a room,

 Wilted flowers within miles would bloom,